Wake Forest University School of Divinity: About

-The School of Divinity aspires to be a growing, dynamic theological institution that prepares men and women to minister in a rapidly changing world.
-The Master of Divinity program encourages students to explore the rich histories and traditions of Christianity, to understand the changing social and religious landscape of the current age, and to gain awareness and practical experience of the issues facing churches in their local and global contexts.
-Through their studies in the M.Div. curriculum, students will connect their knowledge of a full range of theological and ministry disciplines with what they encounter in ministry settings and in the world.
+The Baptist heritage informs the School of Divinity, but from the beginning the school has been intentionally ecumenical in terms of faculty, student body, and curriculum.
+It is the first university-based divinity school to begin with no formal denominational affiliation.

 The School of Divinity also offers optional concentrated studies within the M.Div. degree: the Well-Being and Religious Leadership Program with curricular concentrations in food and faith, and faith and health of the public; in partnership with the Department of Education the school offers a concentration in Education designed to enable students who already hold teaching certificates to qualify for a North Carolina Master's level certification; and in collaboration with the Wake Forest University Center for Energy, Environment, and Sustainability (CEES) the school offers a graduate certificate in sustainability.

-The School of Divinity is intentionally ecumenical and open to a variety of viewpoints, valuing Wake Forest College's Baptist heritage that was shaped by "soul freedom."
-Its goal is to prepare women and men from diverse theological and religious perspectives for faithful and transformative service in a wide array of ministries.

 Graduates of the School of Divinity serve in various religious leadership positions and in other fields: 37% in congregational ministry, 13% in chaplaincy, 10% in non-profit work, 7% in education, 3% in counseling, 7% are completing additional education (Ph.D., second Masters, etc.), and 23% in other fields, including law, physical therapy, spirituality (spiritual direction, healing touch), education (teaching, librarian), career and personal coaching, healthcare and patient relations, small business (locally owned and operated tea shop, photography), government (patent and licensing division), communications and marketing, banking and investments, publishing, and personal fitness and well-being.

-Academics

-The School of Divinity takes an interdisciplinary approach to educating ministers and strives for a diversity that mirrors the world today.
-The school's curriculum blends instruction in traditional seminary subjects such as biblical studies, theological studies, and historical studies with courses taught by faculty of the University's undergraduate, graduate, and professional schools, as well as adjunct faculty from outside the University community.
-A truly integrated approach is one of the hallmarks of the School of Divinity.

 Degrees offered

-The School of Divinity offers The Master of Divinity (M.Div.) and, combined with other schools of the University, joint degrees in bioethics, counseling, education, law, and sustainability.
+The School of Divinity offers The Master of Divinity (M.Div.) and, combined with other schools of the university, joint degrees in bioethics, counseling, education, law, and sustainability.